'It couldn't hurt to pray for rain': Wisconsin farmers facing early drought

 “The cool spell will probably be a dry spell,” Young said.
 “Cooler spells are cooler air from Canada, which tends to be dry air because cool air holds less water.”

-Those high prices were the largely result of feed exports to China, UW professor of agriculture and applied economics Paul Mitchell said.
-China has been using U.S. corn to rebuild its hog herd after much of it was decimated by African Swine Fever, causing corn prices to double.
+Those high prices were largely the result of feed exports to China, said Paul Mitchell, a UW-Madison professor of agriculture and applied economics.
+China has been using U.S. corn to rebuild its hog herd after much of it was decimated by African swine fever, causing corn prices to double.
 The increase was welcome news to farmers, if they could meet demand, Mitchell said.

 “The best thing for farmers is for your neighbor to have a drought because prices go up but you still have supply,” Mitchell said.
 “But I’m not worried about meeting demand yet.
 The season’s long.”